After the Bosphorus Bridge and Beylerbeyi Palace, you come to…

 Rumeli Kavağı (Europe)

-several seafood restaurants and, looming to the north, the Yavuz Sultan Selim bridge, the third built to cross the Bosphorus.
+The farthest northern dock on the European shore of the Bosphorus, it has a small beach, several seafood restaurantsand, looming to the north, the Yavuz Sultan Selim bridge, the third built to cross the Bosphorus.

 Anadolu Kavağı (Asia)